-The practise of belly binding after childbirth has been around for centuries and is still very popular in many countries.
+The practice of belly binding after childbirth has been around for centuries and is still very popular in many countries.
 Women would wrap a muslin or similar cloth around the abdomen of a new mum straight after she had given birth to help give her extra physical support as her body healed.
 These days, there are different kinds of belly wraps available and some hospital even supply new mums with a postpartum wrap.
 A postnatal band can be used to help support your hips, back and abdominal muscles directly in the first weeks and months after childbirth, when your core muscles are at their weakest.
-Many mums use postnatal bands after vaginal births, but they can be especially helpful after a c-section birth.
-Postpartum bands provide help with supporting your surgical incision, holding your abdominal muscles together and increasing circulation at your surgical site to promote healing and decrease swelling.
+Many mums use postnatal bands after vaginal births, but they can be especially helpful after a C-section birth.
+A postpartum belt provides help with supporting your surgical incision, holding your abdominal muscles together and increasing circulation at your surgical site to promote healing and decrease swelling.

 Is postpartum belly wrapping safe?

 Yes, using postpartum belly bands is completely safe.
 However, women who use them improperly can end up doing more damage than good.
 Always remember these important rules when using a postpartum support band:

 Be careful not to fasten the band to tightly